What is The Psychologist?

 There are also several invited formats you may feel are suitable to your area of expertise.
 These include head to head debates; 'state of the art' guides to major topics written by experts; cutting edge reports on units or programmes of innovative research; 'Viewpoints' pieces which triangulate the perspectives of researchers, participants and third party end users; special issues; and target articles for peer commentary.
 To discuss these possibilities, contact the Editor via firstname.lastname@example.org

 We do all we can to ensure that our authors’ work spreads as far and wide as

 possible.
 We have an average issue readership in print of over 57,000, and our use of Issuu as a platform for digital sample editions and previews has brought us a large audience of online readers.
 Add in press

 releases and licensing deals with similar French and Polish publications, and The Psychologist is quite simply the best place to reach a large audience of your peers.
 Many authors comment favourably on the experience in terms of the useful contacts it brought them.

 Who is involved?

 Dr Jon Sutton is the Managing Editor.
 He joined the Society in March 2000, from a psychology lectureship at Glasgow Caledonian University (go here for a summary of his academic work).
 Jon is responsible for all aspects of strategic development, budgeting, commissioning, editing, advertising and promotions, etc. He also oversees the Research Digest.
-His performance is monitored by the Psychologist and Digest Policy Committee, to which he reports three times a year.
+His performance is monitored by the Psychologist and Digest Editorial Advisory Committee, to which he reports three times a year.

 Peter Dillon-Hooper, half-time Assistant Editor, joined in 1998.
 He is the guardian of house style, the cogs in the machine, and many other things besides.
 Peter spends the other half of his job as Manager of the Society's History of Psychology Centre.